davidonete/tiled_integration_plugin/index.md

 ### Tile Set Custom Properties
 #### Blueprint
-There are multiple options available for accessing a Tile Layer Custom Properties:
-* Use the ``Get Tile Set From Actor`` method which requires a reference to the Paper Tile Map Actor placed in your level, the X and Y coordinates of the Tile and the Layer Index.
-Then use ``Get Custom Properties`` method and get the property you want by name and type.
+In order to access the Custom Properties of a Tile Set from blueprint you just need a reference to your Tile Map Actor that is placed in your level and use the method that we provided ``Get Tile Map From Actor``.
+From there you will need to retrieve the Layer using ``Get Layer``, and after that use ``Get Tile`` to retrieve the Tile Instance.
+From there you can retrieve the Tile Set by using ``Get Tile Set``.
+Finally you can use ``Get Custom Properties`` to access the custom properties of the Tile Set.

-* Use the ``Get Tile Set`` method from the Tiled Integration Tile Map which is returned by the ``Get Tile Map From Actor`` method explained above, and use ``Get Custom Properties`` method and get the property you want by name and type.

 **Note:** The Layer Index is the identifier of the layer in your Tile Map that goes from 0 for the very first layer starting from the top of the list up to the amount of layers - 1.